maxbogard/magicbook/README.md

 A sample music library with this structure is [available for download here](https://1drv.ms/f/s!AlNWUe2YKW0ehYUQOrpQwFzMWRFiQQ?e=VboBnD)

-For the imposition tools to work, you must install the [libcpdf binaries](https://github.com/coherentgraphics/cpdflib-binary).

 ### Terminology

 For the purposes of this software: